sebasvil20/templicons/README.md

-# Templicons: Tabler icons made templ components
+# Templicons: Tabler icons and country flags made templ components
-This is a collection of Tabler icons made as templ components for use in your projects.
+This is a collection of Tabler icons and country flags made as templ components for use in your projects.

 > [!NOTE]
 > I'm not associated in any form with Tabler icons, this is just a collection of their icons made as templ components.